jkorte-dev/mpy-dtu/README.md

 -------------

 - moved all Linux/CPython specific code to `__main__.py` all shared code to `hoymiles/__init__.py` and `decoders/__init__.py`
-- extracted NFR24 communication code to new subpackage nrf24 (Linux/CPython only)
+- extracted NFR24 communication code to new subpackage radio (Linux/CPython only)
-- NRF communication code for Micropython in subpackage nrf24mpy including driver ported from Circuitpython (Micropython only)
+- NRF communication code for Micropython in subpackage uradio including driver ported from CircuitPython (Micropython only)
 - extracted sunset handler to module `sunsethandler.py`(Linux/CPython only)
 - added `websunsethandler.py` for Micropython because precision is not sufficient on Micropython to calculate sunset
 - added `uoutputs.py` for Micropython output plugins (Micropython only)